neurodesign 1 - Raw.Studio

 The Cons

-- Bias Reinforcement: Predictive systems tend to show you more of what you’ve already done which might hide new or underused features.
+• Bias Reinforcement: Predictive systems tend to show users more of what they already engage with, potentially hiding new or underused features.

 Example: YouTube